EmotiBit/EmotiBit_Docs/Getting_Started.md

   <img src="./assets/Feather_M0_WiFi.png" height="300">
 </p>

-⚠️ If you are using your EmotiBit with a Feather **not included** as a part of the All-in-one bundle or the Essentials Kit, please verify that you are using one of the 2 compatible Feathers. **Using EmotiBit with any other Feather module will not work.** ⚠️
+⚠️ If you are using your EmotiBit with a Feather **not included** as a part of the All-in-One Bundle or the Essentials Kit, please verify that you are using one of the 2 compatible Feathers. **Using EmotiBit with any other Feather module will not work.** ⚠️

 ## Installing EmotiBit Software